gift-surg/NiftyMIC/README.md

 ```
 niftymic_run_reconstruction_pipeline \
 --filenames \
-nifti/name-of-stack1.nii.gz \
+nifti/name-of-stack-1.nii.gz \
-nifti/name-of-stack2.nii.gz \
+nifti/name-of-stack-2.nii.gz \
-nifti/name-of-stackN.nii.gz \
+nifti/name-of-stack-N.nii.gz \
 --filenames-masks \
-seg/name-of-stack1.nii.gz \
+seg/name-of-stack-1.nii.gz \
-seg/name-of-stack2.nii.gz \
+seg/name-of-stack-2.nii.gz \
-seg/name-of-stackN.nii.gz \
+seg/name-of-stack-N.nii.gz \
 --dir-output srr
 ```

-*Note*: In case a suffix distinguishes image segmentation (`--filenames-masks`) from the associated image filenames (`--filenames`), you need to specify the argument `--suffix-mask` so that they can be recognized for reconstructing the HR brain volume mask as part of the pipeline.
-E.g. if images with filename structure `name-of-stack.nii.gz` are associated with a mask `name-of-stack_mask.nii.gz` you need to additionally provide the argument `--suffix-mask _mask`.

 Additional parameters such as the regularization parameter `alpha` can be specified too.
 For more information please execute `niftymic_run_reconstruction_pipeline -h`.

+*Note*: In case a suffix distinguishes image segmentation (`--filenames-masks`) from the associated image filenames (`--filenames`), the argument `--suffix-mask` needs to be provided for reconstructing the HR brain volume mask as part of the pipeline.
+E.g. if images `name-of-stack-i.nii.gz` are associated with the mask `name-of-stack-i_mask.nii.gz`, then the additional argument `--suffix-mask _mask` needs to be specified.

 ## Licensing and Copyright
 Copyright (c) 2020 Michael Ebner and contributors.